 Provided that if an appeal is made pursuant to subsection (3), this subsection does not apply to that variation or revocation, unless the appeal is withdrawn or dismissed, and then applies with the substitution for the reference to the date on which the appeal was withdrawn or dismissed.

 (5) A person who fails without reasonable excuse (which the person must prove) to comply with a requirement under subsection (4) commits an offence.
+Maximum Penalty: A fine of £200.

 Offences in connection with certificates